rogov-dvp/medical-imaging-matching/docs/exploration/NumPy_limitations.md

 ## Limitations
-- Require a contiguous memory allocation: When data is stored in contiguous memory regions, insertion and deletion operations become expensive because they require shifting.
+- Require a continuous memory allocation: When data is stored in continuous memory regions, insertion and deletion operations become expensive because they require shifting.
 - Lack of cross platform support
 - problems could occur whencomparing values
 - Must be contained in a single file